oracle-quickstart/oci-rsa-ansible-wazuh/README.md

 * `main` branch contains the latest code.

 ## Usage
-This playbook deploys the Wazuh cluster which consists of a Wazuh Manager node and two Wazuh Worker nodes.
+This playbook deploys the Wazuh cluster which consists of a Wazuh manager node and two Wazuh worker nodes.

 To run this playbook, this repository needs to be bundled up with the required collections and roles and uploaded to an object storage bucket as a tgz file.